Skip to main content

 Arc 1600

-No green pistes, 15 blue pistes.
+No green pistes, but plenty of blue pistes.
 With lots of nice rolling blue pistes in the trees, Arc 1600 is a good place to learn to ski or snowboard and also to progress from skiing blues to reds.
 There are a couple of short ski lifts here you can lap - Cachettes and Vezaille.
 Build up your confidence on these before heading further up the mountain onto some of the longer runs.

 Arc 1800